 I’m not an army recruiter.
 I hated being in the military.
 It was fun during ROTC, but I realized it wasn’t for me once I graduated and joined the National Guard.

 The military has far too many rules for my free-spirited self.
 It also engages in many questionable acts overseas, which I’ve realized more and more the older I get.

 Even though I didn’t enjoy my time in the military and disagree with how it’s used, I still think it’s an excellent path toward financial freedom for those lacking traditional options.

 Can You Get Rich By Joining the Military?

 One financial benefit lacking in the military is high salaries.
 You won’t get rich by joining the army and saving 5% of your income.

 However, if you stay in for life and save the 5% each month, you can build a nest egg that, combined with your pension, will ensure a secure retirement.
 The military also takes care of lower-ranking (and low-paid) personnel by offering on-base food and housing, so your basic needs will always be covered despite the low salary.

 But you aren’t joining the military for the salary.
 You are joining the military for financial independence.
 And it’s the benefits that are going to help you get there.

 Is Joining the Military For Financial Independence Right For You?

-There are many physical, emotional, and political things to consider before joining.
-But it’s an excellent option for people without any other options.
-It’s a great path out of poverty and a great way to start on the road to financial freedom.
+There are many physical, emotional, and political implications to consider before joining.
+But it’s an excellent option for people without any other options and a great path from poverty to financial freedom.